kihuni/HospitalSystem/django/README.md

-# Django
+# Hospital booking App using Django

-- its a python web framework
+- This is my final project from the ALX-back-end development course

 - To start django project, run `django-admin startproject nameOfYourProject`
 - To run dev server `python3 manager.py runserver`